 • Authors should not submit a manuscript that has been sent to another journal and is pending, as wellas an article already published in another journal.

-• All persons who have made a significant contribution to the study should be stated as co-authors of
+• All persons who have made a significant contribution to the study should be stated as co-authors of the article.
+It is inadmissible to indicate as co-authors persons who did not participate in the study.

-• If the author finds significant errors or inaccuracies in the article at the stage of its consideration or
+• If the author finds significant errors or inaccuracies in the article at the stage of its consideration or after its publication, he should notify the editorial office as soon as possible.

 The journal reserves the right to reject any manuscript submitted to the publication that does not comply with the principles listed above.